FarFromLittle/Questline/docs/api.md

 `myQuest:GetProgress(player:Player):number`

-Retrieves a player's progression for the entire quest, not just the current objective.
+Retrieves a player's progress for the questline.
+This correlates to the value stored in the player's progress table.

 |Parameter|Type    |Default     |Description
 |--------:|:------:|:----------:|:----------